v-for-vasya/Processing_to_3D/README.md

 -Processing from: https://processing.org/download/ & ExportOBJ from: https://n-e-r-v-o-u-s.com/tools/obj/

-Application diffusion processes as displacement maps in 3D:
+Application of diffusion processes as displacement maps in 3D:
 ![](examples/cup.png)

 Application of diffusion processes as extrusions in 3D: